HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 \textbf{G1: Palettes of Alternatives for Discovery. } Creators use their past work as a ``palette of materials'' for future use~\cite{sterman2022CreativeVersionControl}.
 We thus create palettes that support the use of workflow primitives (\textit{i.e.}, a palette \textit{alternative} -- or, an image region with a prompt and a generation) for ease of alternative discovery and reuse.
 We considered three dimensions to support quickly discovering and dipping from the palettes: time, canvas position, and creative concept.
 Time provides a default index into the creator's process.
 Time groups together related actions~\cite{grossman2010chronicle} and supports recall for the project creator (\textit{e.g.}, ``I know I created flowers after changing the sunset'').
 Time most closely mirrors the behavior that layers provide upon generation today~\cite{adobephotoshop}.
 Canvas position supports creators exploring their palettes directly by clicking on the intended object in the image to see local alternatives.
 As position lets creators map their intent (\textit{e.g.}, change the flowers) onto the canvas (an x,y coordinate on the flowers), it is useful when creators know what they want to change.
 Position palettes limit discovery as they must be hidden until clicked to avoid canvas occlusion, so we aim to create a palette of discoverable alternatives that preserves the relevance of position palettes.
 Thus, we create concept groups with text labels to support browsing for alternatives of interest.
 Concept groups serve as a palette for creators attempting to problem solve a portion of the design (\textit{e.g.}, ``landscaping'' palette with grass, bushes, and gardens, or a ``buildings'' palette with castles and houses). \\

 \textbf{G2: Support Rapid Reuse of Alternatives.} To let users freely explore and reuse the palette of alternatives, we aimed to support fast in-place previews of alternatives and on-demand flexible reuse.
 To support rapid reuse, we provide previews on hover to create a low-risk environment for experimenting with alternatives.
 Such experiments may support decision-making before expensive edit operations.
-We then explore two options to let users place elements: paste that simply places the alternative on the canvas, and a generative approach that smooths the image and new alternative to remove editing artifacts. \\
+We then explore two options to let users place \changenote{reused alternatives}: simply pasting the alternative on the canvas, and a generative approach that smooths the image including the reused alternative to remove editing artifacts. \\

 \textbf{G3: Provide History Filters and Favorites.} Histories de-risk exploration~\cite{shneiderman2007creativity}, so we preserve the entire history.
 However, the history contains a spectrum of alternatives from equally viable options to complete failures (\textit{e.g.}, a house with a different roof vs. the prompt ``house'' fails to generate a house).
 Generation quality, personal taste, and current image state all dictate the usefulness of alternatives, but ``bad'' alternatives can clutter alternative palettes.
 We aim to filter out alternatives that are not likely to be useful, then let designers further curate their history manually for personal and collaborative use~\cite{o2018charrette}.
 All filtering and removal are non-destructive such that users can recover filtered alternatives in the interface. \\